-GRAVITY's typical performance reaches a precision in the visibilities of 5%.
-A number that has been determined from the first on sky observations during the commissioning of the instrument.
-In closure phase the instrument reaches about 1° precision.
-The minimum visibility for which the instrument can still track is about 5%.
+The minimum visibility for which the instrument can still track the fringes reliably is about 5%.
 The science channel will reach saturation at the minimum offered DIT at $K = -1^m$ for medium spectral resolution and at a K-band magnitude of $K = -2^m$ for high spectral resolution.
 Observations in high spectral resolution and split polarisation up to $K = -4^m$ have been achieved and can be proposed in that set-up.

 GRAVITY is offered to observe at zenith distance not over 50° for data quality reasons.
-This limit is the same as the one implemented for FINITO.

-With the UTs, GRAVITY operates in conjunction with the MACAO or CIAO AO systems.
-MACAO (Multi-Application Curvature Adaptive Optics) is a curvature adaptive optics system working at visible wavelength and has a limiting magnitude of $V = 16^m$.
+With the UTs, GRAVITY operates in conjunction with the MACAO or CIAO adaptive optics systems.
+MACAO (Multi-Application Curvature Adaptive Optics) is a curvature adaptive optics system working at visible wavelength and has a limiting magnitude of $V=16^m$.
 Alternatively, CIAO (Coudé Infrared Adaptive Optics) is an infrared adaptive optics system.
 CIAO is currently only offered in off-axis mode.
-Operational MACAO and CIAO limits for on- and off-axis guiding or good weather conditions can be found in the VLTI user manual.
+Operational limits of MACAO and CIAO for on- and off-axis guiding can be found in the VLTI user manual.

-With the ATs, GRAVITY will operate in conjunction with the telescope tip-tilt sensor STRAP.
+With the ATs, GRAVITY will operate in conjunction with the New Adaptive Optics Module for Interferometry, NAOMI.
 Its limiting magnitude is $V=11.0^m$.
-Details on STRAP can also be found in the VLTI user manual.
+Details on NAOMI can also be found in the VLTI user manual.